Ofsted Inspection October 2018

 - Pupils who do not speak English acquire language rapidly through the excellent support they receive.

 - The achievement of most pupils who have special educational needs (SEN) and/or disabilities is good.
-Effective support from additional staff have ensured that these pupils make good progress.
+Effective support from additional staff has ensured that these pupils make good progress.

 - The disadvantaged pupils who attend school regularly make good progress in their studies.